ComputerNetworks-UFRGS/Programmable_Low_End_Networks/README.md

 - [X] Forward packets to the network - DONE
 - [ ] Analyse throughput of LoRa Antenas - DOING
 - [X] Build filter for only client packets, ignoring other packets on the sniffers - DONE (basic version)
+- [X] Implement DHCP and NAT on local Pi network

 ## Archive
 - [ ] Build script to configure virtual network for switch with 3 ports